rladies-chicago/rladies-chicago.github.io/content/home/about.md

 R-Ladies is a global community!
 Check out **[R-Ladies Global](https://rladies.org/).**

 R-Ladies is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.
 We follow the **[R-Ladies International Code of Conduct](https://github.com/rladies/starter-kit/wiki/Code-of-Conduct).**

+*This website was made via [blogdown](https://github.com/rstudio/blogdown) using the Academic theme.
+If you find a typo, please feel free to submit an issue / PR to this [repo](https://github.com/rladies-chicago/rladies-chicago.github.io).*